 - 21.1 We recognise the stressful and traumatic nature of child protection work.
-Support is available for any member of staff from Tracy Smith.
+Support Is available for any member of staff from Tracy Smith.
 Access to regular and timely supervision is an essential form of support for all designated safeguarding staff.
 Children's Services Education Safeguarding team are also potentially available for advice and support (Tel: 0113 3789685). - 21.2 Designated Safeguarding staff must have attended the 3-day Children's Services Education child protection training course.
 They will attend refresher training at least every two years.
-The DSL will undertake Prevent Awareness Training (e.g., Workshop to Raise Awareness of Prevent [WRAP]) to enable them to provide advice and support to other members of staff on protecting children from the risk of radicalisation. - 21.3 The school will ensure all staff including temporary and volunteers receive induction and updated INSET appropriate to their roles and responsibilities, especially staff new to the school.
+The DSL will undertake Prevent Awareness Training (e.g., Workshop to Raise Awareness of Prevent every two years to enable them to provide advice and support to other members of staff on protecting children from the risk of radicalisation). - 21.3 The school will ensure all staff including temporary and volunteers receive induction and updated INSET appropriate to their roles and responsibilities, especially staff new to the school.
 All staff will access basic child protection training including online safety as part of the school's induction arrangements and refresher training at least every three years.
+Training can be accessed via the Education Safeguarding Team estconsultation@leeds.gov.uk.
+All staff should access PREVENT training every three years.
 All staff should have regular safeguarding, child protection training and online safety updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Training will include briefings on how to manage a report of child-on-child sexual violence or harassment and on the government's antiradicalisation strategy, PREVENT, to enable staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-Access to training can be via the Children's Services Education Safeguarding Team and the LSCP. - 21.4 The Head teacher will attend appropriate 1 day safeguarding training at least every three years. - 21.5 Governors, including the nominated governor will attend specific training for their role, updated at least every three years. - 21.6 Any training accessed through third party/independent providers must reflect the LSCP protocols and the LSCP minimum standards checklist.
-This training will be recorded by the school on a separate database. - 21.7 The Head teacher and at least one member of the governing body that is not a staff governor must complete the National Safer Recruitment Training and refresh this training every five years.
+Training will include briefings on how to manage a report of child-on-child sexual violence or harassment to enable staff to identify children at risk.
+Training can be accessed via the Prevent Team prevent@leeds.gov.uk - 21.4 The Head teacher will attend the local authority child protection training for head teachers at least every three years. - 21.5 Governors, including the nominated governor will attend specific training for their role, updated at least every three years. - 21.6 Any training accessed through third party/independent providers must reflect the LSCP protocols and the LSCP minimum standards checklist.
+This training will be recorded by the school on a separate database.

+21.7 The Head teacher and at least one member of the governing body that is not a staff governor must complete the National Safer Recruitment Consortium Training and refresh this training every three years.

-22 Child Protection Records
+22. Child Protection Records